-The Early Years While local militias were raised from time to time since colonization, an Act of Parliament in 1895 formally raised organised units to supplement the regular British Army garrisons on the island.
+The Early Years While local militias were raised from time to time since colonization in 1612, an Act of Parliament in 1895 formally raised official units to supplement the British Army garrison on the island.
 Given segregationist policy of the day, two units were formed: the black-recruited Bermuda Militia Artillery (BMA) and the Bermuda Volunteer Rifles Corps (BVRC), later the Bermuda Rifles, which was white.
-Other units were raised at various times, including the Bermuda Militia Infantry (BMI), Bermuda Home Guard and Bermuda Volunteer Engineers (BVE).
+Other units were raised at various times, including the Bermuda Militia Infantry (BMI), Bermuda Home Guard, and Bermuda Volunteer Engineers (BVE).

-The Second World War, 1939-1945 During the Second World War, in 1944, five offices and 100 other ranks of the BMA formed the Bermuda Contingent of the 1st Caribbean Regiment which served in North Africa and Europe.
-The BMA was embodied and manned the Batteries at St. David’s and later Warwick Camp until they were demobilized in 1946.
-In 1944, 5 officers and 100 other ranks joined the 1st Caribbean Regiment and served in Italy and Egypt.
+The Second World War, 1939-1945 During the Second World War, in 1944, five offices and 100 other ranks of the BMA formed the Bermuda Contingent of the 1st Caribbean Regiment, which served in Europe and North Africa.
+At home, the BMA manned the St. David’s Battery and later Warwick Camp, until they were demobilized in 1946

-The Bermuda Rifles served as a company in the Royal Lincolnshire Regiment.
-Two contingents totaling 100 all ranks served with the Lincolnshires, including in North West Europe and Burma.
+The BVRC served as a company in the Lincolnshire Regiment.
+Two contingents totaling 100 all ranks served with the Lincolns, including in North West Europe and Burma.
 The BVRC was substantially demobilized in 1946.

 Other Bermudians joined the Royal Air Force and Royal Canadian Air Force or saw service with the Royal Navy.
-Of the 184 Bermudians serving overseas, 35 paid the ultimate sacrifice.
+Of the many Bermudians serving overseas, 35 made the ultimate sacrifice.
 Many were highly decorated for their valour, including a George Cross.

 At home, the BMI and BVE, along with those who remained of the BVRC and BMA, guarded our shores.
 Bermuda’s brave men and women served with courage, pride and distinction during these wars.
 It is fitting that we remember them every 11th November during the National Service of Remembrance.

-Post War Years Post World War II Bermuda was full of military activity with the continuing garrisons, the active HM Dockyard under the Royal Navy and the well-established bases of the Americans and later the Canadians.
-Within a dozen or so years, the advent of the so-called Cold War had changed the face of the world, including Bermuda.
-In 1951, under the Defence Local Forces Act 1949, both units were re-formed under the central command of Headquarters Local Forces.
+Post War Years Post World War II Bermuda was full of military activity with the continuing garrisons, the active HM Dockyard under the Royal Navy and the well-established bases of the American and later Canadian Forces.
+The advent of the so-called Cold War had changed the face of the world, including Bermuda and in 1951, under the Defence Local Forces Act 1949, both units were re-formed under the central command of Headquarters Local Forces.
 The BMA retained its original name but the BVRC was succeeded by the Bermuda Rifles.
 Both units retained their separate identities and their own Bands.
-The gun defences of Bermuda were becoming as outdated as the role itself and in 1953 the BMA were re-equipped and trained as infantry although they proudly retained their Royal Artillery allegiance, uniform and badge.
+The gun defences of Bermuda were becoming as outdated and in 1953, the BMA were re-equipped and trained as infantry, although they proudly retained their Royal Artillery allegiance, uniform and badge.
 Conscription was introduced for the Bermuda Rifles in 1957 and for the Bermuda Militia Artillery in 1960.
-Along with the social changes of the ‘50’s and ‘60’s the two units were poised for change.
+Along with the social changes of the 1950s and 1960s, the two units were poised for change.

-Amalgamation The BMA and Bermuda Rifles, while officially separate and still racially segregated, steadily became jointly active through training exercises and ceremonial parades.
-On the 1st September 1965 the BMA and the Bermuda Rifles were combined to form the Bermuda Regiment.
+Amalgamation The BMA and Bermuda Rifles, while officially separate and still segregated by colour, steadily became jointly active through training exercises and ceremonial parades.
+On the 1st September 1965, they were combined to form the Bermuda Regiment.
 The amalgamated infantry battalion adopted the histories and characteristics of the predecessor units, although disappointingly the units’ well-earned battle honours were not carried forward to the Colours and Drums of the Regiment.
-Her Late Royal Highness, The Princess Margaret, GCVO, Countess of Snowdon, was the Regiment’s first Colonel-in-Chief and presented our first Colours.
+Her Late Royal Highness, The Princess Margaret, GCVO, Countess of Snowdon, was the Regiment’s first Colonel-in-Chief and presented the Regmient with its first Colours.

-1960s and 1970s Since 1965 the Royal Bermuda Regiment has been embodied on average every other year, including in 1966 when it had to deal with the BELCO riots that left several policemen seriously injured.
-Civil disturbances in 1968, and again in 1977, also led to the Governor ordering the embodiment of the Regiment to support the Police.
-The disturbances in 1977 followed the execution of the 1973 assassins of His Excellency the Governor and his Aide-de-Camp.
+1960s and 1970s Since 1965. the Royal Bermuda Regiment has been embodied on average every other year, including in 1966 when it had to deal with the BELCO riots that left several policemen seriously injured.
+Civil disturbances in 1968 and 1977 led to the Governor of Bermuda to order the embodiment of the Regiment to support the Police Service.
 The Gilbert Report of 1978 led to the expansion of the Regiment to 711 all ranks.

 1980s The strength and role of the Regiment was reviewed following the disturbances of 1977 and the Gilbert Report led to significant expansion of the Regiment in terms of structure and training.
-The 1980’s presented further social change as the Regiment slowly defined its role within society.
+The 1980s presented further social change as the Regiment slowly defined its role within society.
 From the General Strike of 1981 through to the devastating Hurricane Emily in 1987, the Regiment showed itself to be responsive in time of national crisis.
 Regional deployments followed to Montserrat in 1986, Jamaica in 1988 and the British Virgin Islands in 1989.
 In 1980, the first black Commanding Officer, Lt.
 Col. C. Eugene Raynor (now Honorary Colonel of the Regiment) was appointed.

-1990s The Regiment entered the decade celebrating its 25th Anniversary.
+1990s The Regiment entered that decade celebrating its 25th Anniversary.
 During a Royal Visit, The Late Princess Margaret presented a new set of Colours to the Regiment.
-The Regiment was twice embodied for security and ceremonial services for the Anglo-American Summits of the early ‘90’s between President GHW Bush and Prime Ministers Thatcher and Major.
-In 1993, the Defence Act 1965 was supplemented by Governor’s Orders which further defined the structure and purpose of the Regiment.
+The Regiment was twice embodied for security and ceremonial services for the Anglo-American Summits of the early 1990s between President Bush and Prime Ministers Thatcher and Major.
+In 1993, the Defence Act 1965 was supplemented by Governor’s Orders, which further defined the structure and purpose of the Regiment.
 In 1996, Bermuda became the focus of the world when a Chinese fishing vessel Xing Da with 100 illegal immigrants entered Bermuda waters.
 The Regiment was embodied to provide cordon and search capabilities and humanitarian support.

 2000 Joint Patrolling with Bermuda Police Service (Tall Ships 2000)